pester/Pester/docs/Invoke-Pester.md

 Pester test results.
 By default, Invoke-Pester writes to the host program, but not to the output stream.
-It also uses the Quiet parameter to suppress the host output.
+It also uses the Show parameter set to None to suppress the host output.

-The first command runs Invoke-Pester with the PassThru and Quiet parameters and saves the PassThru output in the $results variable.
+The first command runs Invoke-Pester with the PassThru and Show parameters and saves the PassThru output in the $results variable.

 The second command gets only failing results and saves them in the $failed variable.